adobe/spacecat-shared/packages/spacecat-shared-rum-api-client/README.md

 ### formVitals

-Checks the form vitals for a given domain within the requested interval.
-It checks whether the URL has forms embedded in it or not.
+Collects form vitals for a specified domain within a given time interval.
+Identifies whether each URL has embedded forms and counts form views/submission/engagement.
+This data can infer opportunities, such as URLs with low CTR and limited form engagement, URLs with high page views but fewer form submissions etc.
 An example response:

 ```json